justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler.md

 TODO: overview of the compilation process

+Cyclone has a similar architecture to other modern compilers:

 input file => scheme AST => IR's => C-gen => C compiler => exe or obj

 ## Source-to-Source Transformations